24 Aug

 - Company Name Protection: The name of your limited company is legally protected by the compliance of Companies House.

-- Hassle-Free Loans: Collaborating with a limited company has a sense of confidence, and the company holds certain credibility to it, which might make it easier for an established company to secure loans for the business.
+- Hassle-Free Loans: Collaborating with a limited company has a sense of confidence, and the company holds certain credibility it, which might make it easier for an established company to secure loans for the business.

 Cons